Medical Detox Center in Scottsdale, AZ

 - One-on-one and group therapy, including Eye Movement Desensitization and Reprocessing (EMDR) for clients who have experienced trauma

-- Fitness, nutrition and meditation therapy and training
+- Fitness, nutrition and meditation therapy and yoga therapy

 - Relationship building and life-skills training